CSE437s/week-2-todo-app-daveffr/Instructions.md

-Use the VS Code Live Server Extension to run this code.
+Clone the repository onto your computer and use the VS Code Live Server Extension to run this code.